Carpe Diem (“Seize the day!”)

 President George Albert Smith (1870-1951):

 As I think about these things, I am growing to appreciate more fully the value of “TODAY.”
 I realize each day is a unique gift full of opportunities!
 And I need to anticipate and prepare for each day.
 During my life, I have had many opportunities and blessings.
 I have joy, happiness and great memories from the past.
 And I’m excited about the future.
 But “TODAY” is now!
-It is what I have been given, and I control “MY TODAY.”
+It is what I have been given, and I control “MY TODAYS.”
 I am excited about “TODAY.”

 Building on this idea about the value and importance of “TODAY,” I was reminded of a great quote from Ralph Waldo Emerson: